pineapplemachine/higher/docs/documenting.md

 which it was first added.
 This attribute must be present always.
 An example of such a package and version string would be `higher@1.0.0`.
 - `detail`: For sequence types whose brief `summary` attribute may not be adequately descriptive, a `detail` attribute may be included which is a more complete description of the sequence type.
 - `warnings`: For sequences that may have dangerous or unexpected behavior in certain cases, a `warnings` attribute must be present describing those cases.
 An example of dangeous or unexpected behavior would be a sequence's `front` or `popFront` entering an infinite loop in some cases.
-- `developers`: For information that may be important to those who are extending some functionality or interacting with it in an advanced way.
+- `developers`: A documentating string stating information that may be important to those who are extending some functionality or interacting with it in an advanced way.
 - `methods`: An object where each key corresponds to a nonstandard method that the sequence type exposes; the contents of every object mapped to such a key must be as though describing a wrapped function, with the addition of a `summary` attribute following the `introduced` attribute serving the same purpose as a normal function summary.

 Here is an example showing what the `summary`, `docs`, and `tests` attributes may look like for a sequence type: